 - provide most of the equipment needed to do your work

 - take responsibility for completing unfinished or unsatisfactory work in your own time

 - charge a fixed price for your work, agreed with a client or customer

-- sell goods or services for a profit, apart from when you are just selling unwanted items on an ad hoc basis.
+- sell goods or services for a profit, apart from when you’re just selling unwanted items on an ad-hoc basis

-If you fulfill these criteria, you probably need to register as self-employed.
+If you meet these criteria you probably need to register as self-employed.

 Registering as self-employed